DevNvll/steam-razr-bot/README.md

 ## Installation

-Edit your Steam credetials in `lib/config.js`
+Edit your Steam credentials in `lib/config.js`

-Steam Guard support comming next release.

 `npm install` to install dependencies